advice on giving an oral presentation

 These are suggestions for an effective presentation of a research paper.
-I originally intended them as advice for students in presenting papers during a weekly arXiv discussion, though I think that they are equally useful in presenting one’s own scientific results at a conference/meeting.
+I originally intended them as advice for students presenting papers during a weekly arXiv discussion, though I think that they are equally useful in presenting your own scientific results at a conference/meeting.

 1) Motivate the paper and offer background

 Never forget that attendees have varying background knowledge.
-Thus, you need to make sure that everyone is on the same page and motivated about why a paper is interesting and important!
+Thus, you need to ensure that everyone is on the same page and motivated about why a paper is interesting and important!
 Devote the first few minutes to general background (not specifically tied to the paper):

 2) Introduce the title and authors